 As marketing author Ryan Holiday writes, “Nothing has sunk more creators than this: Our inherently human tendency to pursue a strategy aimed at accomplishing one goal while simultaneously expecting to achieve other goals entirely unrelated.”

-On YouTube, it pays to pick one thing and do it really well.
+It pays to pick one thing and do it well on YouTube.

 What Are the Benefits of YouTube Video?

 YouTube’s ubiquity in consumer life can lead many B2B marketers to wonder: Is YouTube the right home for my videos?